June 17, 2026

 How does Typeface keep your brand consistent across all AI-generated content?

-A Brand Hub is your central repository for everything that defines your brand: logos, colors, fonts, voice guidelines, compliance rules, and approved templates.
-Think of it as your brand's instruction manual that AI systems can actually read and follow.
+A brand hub is your central repository for everything that defines your brand: logos, colors, fonts, voice guidelines, compliance rules, and approved templates.
+Think of it as your brand's instruction manual that AI systems can read and follow.

 Setting up your Brand Kit

-Your Brand Hub transforms your existing guidelines into dynamic Brand Kits.
+Your Arc Graph transforms your existing guidelines into dynamic Brand Kits.
 This goes far beyond basic brand management, to include:

 Visual identity elements: